hewlett-packard-lovecraft/sane-dnf-config-generator/README.md

 # About
-This is a single page react app that generates a dnf.conf with reasonable defaults.
-This project was heavily, heavily inspired by [vimconfig.com](https://vimconfig.com/).
+a single page react app that generates a dnf.conf with reasonable defaults.
+This project was inspired by [vimconfig.com](https://vimconfig.com/).

 # Setup